 This is Your Commonplace book- don’t just listen to what I’m doing

 You don’t have to structure your commonplace book as I did.
-A commonplace book is yours to write in and reference, so you should structure it the way it works for you.
+A commonplace book is yours to write in and reference, so you should structure it a way it works for you.
 You could use a physical journal like I did or make a digital one on a word document.
-I personally love writing quotes down to remember them.
+I love writing quotes down to remember them.
 You could even have multiple commonplace books.
 You could use one for quotes you like from books and another for words of wisdom.
-There are plenty of quotes that I love and want to read again that I wouldn’t call good advice.
-But it could be fun to keep track of them.
-I’m not sure if I’ll do this or not.
+Not all quotes offer good advice, but I like them anyway and it could be fun to keep track of them.

-The main reason that my professor assigned this and why I’m writing this, is so that I can learn and grow in virtue and understanding.
-They can help me become a the best version of myself.
+The main reason that my professor assigned this and why I’m writing this is so that I can learn and grow in virtue and understanding.
+They can help me become the best version of myself.
 They can help me grow as a person.
-In our internet age and how I noticed how quickly trends fade, I want something that I can hold onto.
-And becoming more like people you admire isn’t the impossible task that I once imagined it was.
+In our internet age, I have noticed how quickly trends fade; I want something that I can hold onto, and becoming more like people you admire isn’t the impossible task that I once imagined it was.

 Patience, honor, bravery, justice, benevolence, temperance, wit (Aristotle said wit was a virtue, I approve), and other virtues improve with practice.
 I fall into the problem of seeing virtue as abstract rather than concrete, and sometimes I find it easy to forget my moral code or forget that these are important.

 You certainly don’t need a commonplace book or to study philosophy or ethics to live a moral life, but I find writing down quotes and looking at them again is a helpful tool.
-When I feel stuck in my own thoughts, I can look at what people have to say about these things.
+When I feel stuck in my thoughts or in the midst of a moral dilemma, I can look at what people say about these things.
 Writing in a commonplace book is a great way to remember quotes and bits of information.
-There are also authors who I love reading and want to keep with me.
+These people are authors who I love reading and want to keep with me.

 I would highly recommend starting a commonplace book if this sounds interesting.
-A commonplace book is a way to cultivate wisdom and a love and appreciation for words that lasts a lifetime.
+A commonplace book is a way to cultivate wisdom, love and, appreciation for words that will last a lifetime.
 Making commonplacing a regular habit can be a helpful way to keep your favorite writers with you.
 It can motivate you to go back and reread your favorites and seek out new material.
 One of my worries about leaving college was forgetting how much I loved reading, especially philosophy and literature.
 If this sounds like something that sounds even remotely interested in, I would recommend giving it a try.

 Tip: Whether you mark an entry every time as you read and discover something new, or spend seven minutes a day or three days a week commonplacing, building it into your life is the best way to ensure that it doesn’t end up under your closet.
 I know it has been a temptation of mine.
 Even if you forget about it for a while, you can always come back.
 There is no time limit or rules for your book.